hyperledger-labs/blockchain-carbon-accounting/multi-cloud-deplyoment/README.md

 In the `deploy.yaml` file add `--enable-ssl-passthrough` to the args section of the controller container.
 For an example, take a look at the deployment file [kubernetes-ingress-controller-deploy.yaml](https://github.com/opentaps/blockchain-carbon-accounting/blob/c20466ec19018fb1afac31c50e58455b9db7a944/multi-cloud-deplyoment/deploy-digitalocean/kubernetes-ingress-controller-deploy.yaml#L353) of the nginx ingress for DigitalOcean (do).

 ##### Ingress Service Config
-Next, you need to prepare your ingress to route the the subdomains of your Hyperledger Fabric infrastructure with `nginx.ingress.kubernetes.io/ssl-passthrough: "true"`.
+Next, you need to prepare your ingress to route the subdomains of your Hyperledger Fabric infrastructure with `nginx.ingress.kubernetes.io/ssl-passthrough: "true"`.
 As a starting point you can use `deploy-digitalocean/ingress-fabric-services-deployment.yaml´.
 Set the following values according to your setup:
 - name: name-of-your-ingress
 - host: sudomain-to-fabric-ca